ConexoLA/Rawrr_doc/docs/content/2 Usage/getting-started.md

 weight: "1"

 ---
-You can start using RAWRR by downloading the appropriate binary file from this link <agregar link>, or you can see a step by step installation guide below.
+You can start using RAWRR by downloading the appropriate binary file from this [link](https://github.com/ConexoLA/RAWRR/releases/latest), or you can see a step by step installation guide below.

 <!--more-->